ammar-tanwar/bloglearnbay/posts/nlp-and-deep-learning-for-data-scientists.md

 # Language Models Are Unsupervised Multitask Learners

-Question answering, machine translation, reading comprehension, and summarization are all examples of natural language processing (NLP) problems that are often ideally tackled using supervised learning on task-specific[ data models](https://datascience-learnbay.medium.com/top-5-data-collection-methods-process-a9e4099a7f15?source=user_profile---------1-------------------------------) as well.
+Question answering, machine translation, reading comprehension, and summarization are all examples of natural language processing (NLP) problems that are often ideally tackled using supervised learning on task-specific <a href="https://datascience-learnbay.medium.com/top-5-data-collection-methods-process-a9e4099a7f15?source=user_profile---------1-------------------------------" target="_blank" rel="nofollow">data models</a> as well.